-This prominent new building on Biola’s campus provides a state-of-the-art teaching and research space for all of the college’s undergraduate science, engineering, mathematics and health programs.
-The architecture balances a progressive design while conveying Biola’s message of faith and learning.
-To meet the site and client constraints, the designers developed a highly efficient plan that reduced costs and allowed for greater flexibility and future reconfiguration through modular lab spaces.
-The new Center for Science, Technology & Health contains 24 laboratories, faculty offices and classrooms.
-On each floor, collaboration areas foster student-faculty and interdisciplinary collaboration and double as circulation spaces.
-A greenhouse, observatory and solar photovoltaic arrays are accessible on the rooftop.
+This prominent new building on campus provides a state-of-the-art teaching and research space that brings together the university’s undergraduate science, engineering, mathematics, and health programs.
+The multifaceted facades and window apertures frame views to campus landmarks.
+A grand butcher block stair winds through all four floors, interconnecting disciplines via a variety of open collaboration spaces fostering student-faculty interaction.
+The design team developed a highly efficient plan that reduced systems costs and allowed for greater flexibility and future reconfiguration through modular lab spaces.
+The new facility contains 24 specialized laboratories including organic chemistry, human anatomy, microbiology, virology, botany, material science, circuits, optics, and a large nursing simulation suite.
+A greenhouse, observatory, and solar photovoltaic arrays are accessible on the rooftop.